-CUL 2200 - Mexico: Politics, Culture, Language (3)
+CUL 2200 - Mexico:Politics, Culture, and Language (3)

-CUL2200 Mexico: Politics, Culture, and Language (CDiv) (CL) (3) Focuses on the social, political, and cultural characteristics of Mexico, a nation largely misunderstood by most Americans despite sharing a 2,000-mile border with the U.S. and being our southern neighbor and partner in trade.
+Focuses on the social, political, and cultural characteristics of Mexico, a nation largely misunderstood by most Americans despite sharing a 2,000-mile border with the U.S. and being our southern neighbor and partner in trade.
 Covers the Pre-Columbian indigenous cultures, the effects of the Spanish Conquest, and issues of NAFTA, immigration, and underdevelopment.
 Includes an introduction to the Spanish language.
 Satisfies a Spanish Studies Minor requirement.
+Fulfills Cultural Diversity Requirement.
+Fulfills Culture and Language requirement.

-CUL 2208 - Central Amer:Politics/Culture/Lang (3)
+CUL 2208 - Central America:Politics, Culture. and Language (3)

-CUL2208 Central America: Politics, Culture, and Language (CDiv) (CL) (3) Offers an in-depth view of the Maya civilization, the legacies of the Spanish Conquest, and the contemporary dilemmas of land reform, liberation theology, and political unrest.
+Offers an in-depth view of the Maya civilization, the legacies of the Spanish Conquest, and the contemporary dilemmas of land reform, liberation theology, and political unrest.
 Includes an introduction to the Spanish language.
+Fulfills Cultural Diversity Requirement.
+Fulfills Culture and Language requirement.

-CUL 2216 - Andean Nations:Politics/Cult/Lang (3)
+CUL 2216 - Andean Nations:Politics, Culture, Language (3)

-CUL2216 Andean Nations: Politics, Culture, and Language (CDiv) (CL) (3) The Inca civilization, the effects of the Spanish colonization, the dilemma of modernization, and the resulting cultural identity of the Andean Nations are studied and analyzed.
+The Inca civilization, the effects of the Spanish colonization, the dilemma of modernization, and the resulting cultural identity of the Andean Nations are studied and analyzed.
 Includes an introduction to the Spanish language.
+Fulfills Cultural Diversity Requirement.
+Fulfills Culture and Language requirement.

-CUL 2224 - Indigenous Cultures of Latin Amer (3)
+CUL 2224 - Indigenous Cultures of Latin America (3)

-CUL2224 Indigenous Cultures of Latin America (CDiv) (CL) (3) Studies the cultures of the Maya, Inca, and Aztecs: their art, architecture, cultural and religious beliefs.
+Studies the cultures of the Maya, Inca, and Aztecs: their art, architecture, cultural and religious beliefs.
 Explores modern Latin American indigenous groups in southern Mexico, Peru, Bolivia, and the Amazon and their place in the globalized world.
+Fulfills Cultural Diversity Requirement.
+Fulfills Culture and Language requirement.